kubuntu-team/kubuntu.org/README.md

 - `main` branch: Production environment (kubuntu.org)
 - `develop` branch: Testing environment (kubuntu-team.github.io/kubuntu.org)
-- Feature branches: Create from `develop` for new features or fixes
+- Feature branches: Created from `develop` for new features or fixes

 ### Branch Protection Rules
 - `main`: Requires pull request reviews before merging
 - `develop`: Allows direct pushes for testing
-- Feature branches: Create from `develop` for development work
+- Feature branches: Created from `develop` for development work

 ## New to development ?
-No worries we have you covered, we're assuming your working on a Kubuntu, or another Ubuntu based Linux distribution.
+No worries we have you covered, we're assuming you are working on a Kubuntu, or another Ubuntu based Linux distribution.

 **Step 1**